 All player names or profiles are prohibited from including:

-All team names and roster names must reflect the name of the High School participating in the tournament.
-Team names cannot be changed after the season officially begins.
+All Organization names and roster names must reflect the name of the High School participating in the tournament.
+This name cannot be changed after the season officially begins.

 2.8.2.
 Player Counts

 Rosters are required to have the minimum player count (as stated in each game’s rule set) present on the roster at all times once a season begins.
 This does not include players that are pending to be placed on the roster.
 Rosters may not have more than double the minimum player count on the roster at any time.
-For example, For example, Rocket League 3v3 rosters may include up to 6 players (3 starters and 3 substitutes).
 Official matches may not begin if a roster cannot actively field the minimum player count.

 Players are prohibited from simultaneously participating on more than one roster for the same game in a specific tournament.